epinna/weevely3/README.md

 ### The backdoor agent

-The remote agent is a very low footprint agent that receives the dynamically injected code from the client, extending the client functionalities over the network at run-time.
+The remote agent is a very low footprint php script that receives dynamically injected code from the client, extending the client functionalities over the network at run-time.
 The agent code is polymorphic and hardly detectable by AV and HIDS.
 The communication is covered and obfuscated within the HTTP protocol using steganographic techniques.

 ### Modules development